top of page

 Did you know that at least one out of four older adults has a fall each year?
 This startling figure results in countless preventable emergency room visits, hip fractures, concussions, and even deaths.
 Furthermore, the rate of falls per year has increased among all age groups since 1999.

-As we head into the colder months of the year with the associated cold rain, snow, ice, and shorter daylight hours, it is increasingly important to be shored up on your balance skills and mindful of safety to prevent falls.
+As we head into the colder months of the year with their associated cold rain, snow, ice, and shorter daylight hours, it is increasingly important to be shored up on your balance skills and mindful of safety to prevent falls.
 This post will discuss why balance is essential, factors that compromise it, and the differences between static & dynamic balance.
 Next, tips for improving balance and preventing falls will be identified.
 Finally, the post will conclude with a sequence of simple balance exercises to add to your toolbox!

 Balance, Defined